yuanchenyang/personal-website/symmetry.md

 us being able to write the representation $$\rho$$ as a direct sum of irreducible representations.
 We will not formally prove this and refer readers to Section 4 of [Gatermann and Parrilo](sos-symmetry-paper).
-An important consequence of this transformation is that instead of the entire matrix $$X$$, we only need to prove that individual blocks are PSD, thus reducing the size of the problem.
+An important consequence of this transformation is that the optimization variable matrix
+$$X$$ is replaced with smaller individual blocks, thus reducing the size of the problem.

 **Example (Cyclic symmetry in SDPs):** We consider a SDP with cyclic symmetry, where $$C_i$$ are invariant under simultaneous cyclic shifts of the rows and